April is Active Dog Month

 The time change may not be anything you’re particularly impacted by, but your pet may be.
 The time change will upset your dog or cat’s internal clock and can take a psychological toll.
 Give them a few days to get their body clock in sync to the new time.

-Your dog or cat may not even notice the change in the time and you won’t see any change in behavior or their routine, and if you don’t that’s great!
+Your dog or cat may not even notice the change in the time- in which case you may not see any change in behavior.
 Enjoy the longer days and take your dog for longer walks!